Lettings industry representatives give their predictions for 2021

-The impact of the stamp duty holiday, the supply of landlords, and the continued strength of the lettings market are just some of the topics raised when predicting what 2021 may bring for the property sector, for these industry experts and Goodlord customers: Michael Jones & Company, Andrews, LiFE Residential, and Martin & Co Chelmsford - as well as Goodlord's CEO William Reeve.
+The impact of the stamp duty holiday, the supply of landlords, and the continued strength of the lettings market are just some of the topics raised when predicting what 2021 may bring for the property sector, for these industry experts and Goodlord customers: Michael Jones & Company, Andrews, and LiFE Residential - as well as Goodlord's CEO William Reeve.

 "My prediction as it stands will be a strong start to the year for sales in terms of banking, because of the stamp duty deadline at the end of the first quarter - a big driver for people to get that money and those exchanges and completions in.